 Key Takeaways

 Level term life insurance is one of the most common types of protection.
-You may know it by a different name — term life insurance.
+You may know it by the name term life insurance.
 While the names often are used interchangeably, level term coverage has some important distinctions: the premium and death benefit stay the same for the duration of coverage.

 As you explore options for life insurance, here's what to know about level term coverage, including benefits, drawbacks and why it may be an option to consider.